andreweick/eick.com/README.md

 - `$ npm run dev:netlify`: Run the netlify cli (You can also test javascript functions!)
 - `$ npm run gethugo`: Get the appropriate hugo version for OS and ARCH into your ~/bin
 - `$ npm run start`: Run Hugo in a local dev server environment -> http://localhost/1313.
-- `$ npm run deploy`: Deploy site and process ressources.
+- `$ npm run deploy`: Deploy site and process resources.
 - `$ npm run hugo-cms`: Runs NetlifyCMS and Hugo

 ## To add a new post: